Deviation Investigation

 | Fishbone Diagram | Complex deviations where multiple categories of factors may contribute to the problem. |

-- Navigate to the Root Cause Analysis panel.
+- Locate the Root Cause Analysis panel.

-- Click Generate Analysis.
+- Select Generate Analysis.

 - The AI processes the deviation data and produces a structured analysis.

-Understanding 5 Whys Results
+Read 5 Whys results

-- Sequential “Why” questions — Each level drills deeper into the cause chain, displayed as Why 1 through Why 5 (or fewer if the root cause is reached earlier).
+- Sequential “Why” questions — each level drills deeper into the cause chain, displayed as Why 1 through Why 5 (or fewer if the root cause is reached earlier).

-- Root Cause — The fundamental cause identified at the end of the chain, highlighted in a summary box.
+- Root Cause — the fundamental cause identified at the end of the chain, highlighted in a summary box.

-- Recommendations — Actionable suggestions for addressing the root cause, listed as bullet points.
+- Recommendations — actionable suggestions for addressing the root cause, listed as bullet points.

-Understanding Fishbone Diagram Results
+Read Fishbone Diagram results

-- Root Cause — The primary root cause identified across all categories.
+- Root Cause — the primary root cause identified across all categories.

-- Recommendations — Suggested corrective and preventive actions.
+- Recommendations — suggested corrective and preventive actions.

 - Scroll to the bottom of the existing analysis.

-- Click Regenerate Analysis.
+- Select Regenerate Analysis.

 - The AI produces an updated analysis incorporating the latest deviation data.

-- The timeline panel displays events in chronological order.
+- Review events displayed in chronological order.

-Section titled “Timeline Events”Each event in the timeline includes:
+Section titled “Timeline event details”Each event includes:

 | Element | Description |